As virus grips nation, advocates move to halt evictions

 “The practices and the policies are so aggressive in order to displace people but the remedies and relief, they are so few and far between,” Small said.

-Housing advocates also said they were concerned with how at-risk individuals would prove that they qualify for the relief being offered by local governments.
+Housing advocates also said they were concerned with how economically at-risk individuals would prove that they qualify for the relief being offered by local governments.

 “Folks who are performers or play music, who pick up bar-tending shifts here and there, who do various kinds of gig work are not going to show loss of income because there isn’t a steady stream to begin with,” said Deepa Varma, executive director of the San Francisco Tenants Union, a housing advocacy group.